bathom14/GravebloomReference/content/Classes/Barbarian/Barbarian.md

 ### Level 2: Danger Sense

 You gain an uncanny sense of when things aren’t as they should be, giving you an edge when you dodge perils.
-You have Advantage on Dexterity saving throws unless you have the Incapacitated condition.
+You have Advantage on Dexterity saving throws unless you have the Blinded, Deafened, or Incapacitated condition.

 ### Level 2: Reckless Attack